packetbroker/api/README.md

   - Class (A or C)
   - Forwarder and gateway uplink tokens copied from the uplink message

 Downlink is similar to Stateless Passive Roaming as defined in LoRaWAN Backend Interfaces.
-The API is compatible with the `XmitDataReq` message.
+The API is compatible with the `XmitDataReq` message, except that Packet Broker downlink can be used for join-accept messages.

 ### Components